 SLO County Monthly Labor Market Information

-The San Luis Obispo County Monthly Employment Report (March 2025) shows an increase in the civilian labor force, an increase in civilian employment, and a decrease in civilian unemployment.
+The San Luis Obispo County Monthly Employment Report (November 2025) shows decreases in the civilian labor force, civilian employment, and civilian unemployment.

 Unemployment

-The California Employment Development Department (EDD) reported the unemployment rate was 4.1% in March 2025, which is a decrease from the revised February 2025 rate.
-SLO County ranks as the 7th lowest Unemployment Rate in the state.
-The unadjusted Unemployment Rate in California was 5.3% and 4.2% in the nation during the same period.
+The California Employment Development Department (EDD) reported the unemployment rate was 4.5% in November 2025, which is a decrease from the last data received for September 2025.
+SLO County ranks as the 9th lowest Unemployment Rate in the state.
+The unadjusted Unemployment Rate in California was 5.4% and 4.3% in the nation during the same period.

 Month-over Job Changes

-The Manufacturing, Information, Financial Activities, Professional and Business Services, Leisure and Hospitality, and Other Services industries saw no changes in job loss or growth during the month of March.
+The Information, Financial Activities, Leisure and Hospitality, and Other Services saw no changes in job loss or growth during the month of November.

-During the same reporting period, San Luis Obispo County gained a total of 400 jobs.
+During the November reporting period, San Luis Obispo County lost a total of 100 jobs.

 Year-over Job Changes